UPPMAX/HPC-python/docs/isolated.rst

     deactivate

 Everytime you need the tools available in the virtual environment you activate it as above.

+.. prompt:: bash $

+    source Example/bin/activate

 More on virtual environment: https://docs.python.org/3/tutorial/venv.html

 pyenv
 -----

-This approach allows you to install your own python version and much more… have a look on this manual https://www.uppmax.uu.se/support/user-guides/python-modules-guide/
+This approach allows you to install your **own python version** and much more…

+Have a look on this manual https://www.uppmax.uu.se/support/user-guides/python-modules-guide/